cebel/pyctd/README.rst

 |stable_documentation| |pypi_license|

-`PyBEL <http://pyctd.readthedocs.io>`_ is a Python package to access and query data provided by the `Comparative Toxicogenomics Database <http://ctdbase.org>`_.
+`PyCTD <http://pyctd.readthedocs.io>`_ is a Python package to access and query chemical–gene/protein interactions, chemical–disease and gene–disease relationships by data provided by the `Comparative Toxicogenomics Database <http://ctdbase.org>`_ .
-Data are installed  in a local RDBMS enabling bioinformatic algorithm very fast response times and high flexibility by using an SOLAlchemy database layer.
+Data are installed in a (local or remte) RDBMS enabling bioinformatic algorithms very fast response times to sophisticated queries and high flexibility by using SOLAlchemy database layer.
-It is developed by the
+PyCTD is developed by the
 `Department of Bioinformatics <https://www.scai.fraunhofer.de/en/business-research-areas/bioinformatics.html>`_ at the Fraunhofer Institute for Algorithms and Scientific Computing `SCAI <https://www.scai.fraunhofer.de/en.html>`_